palewire/django-calaccess-raw-data/docs/managementcommands.rst

 Management commands
 ===================

 cleancalaccessrawfile
 ---------------------

-Clean a source CAL-ACCESS file and reformat it as a CSV
+Clean a source CAL-ACCESS TSV file and reformat it as a CSV

 .. code-block:: bash

-    Usage: manage.py cleancalaccessrawfile [-h] [--version] [-v {0,1,2,3}] [--settings SETTINGS]
+    usage: manage.py cleancalaccessrawfile [-h] [--version] [-v {0,1,2,3}] [--settings SETTINGS]
                                            [--pythonpath PYTHONPATH] [--traceback]
                                            [--no-color] [--keep-files]
                                            file_name

-    Clean a source CAL-ACCESS file and reformat it as a CSV
+    Clean a source CAL-ACCESS TSV file and reformat it as a CSV

     positional arguments:
-      file_name             Name of the TSV file to be cleaned
+      file_name             Name of the TSV file to be cleaned and discarded for a CSV

     optional arguments:
       -h, --help            show this help message and exit